The National Memorial for Peace and Justice

 How can a memorial heal our past?

-America has done very little to recognize the damage created by our long history of slavery.
+The United States has done very little to recognize the lasting societal damage perpetuated by our long history of slavery.
 The last century brought decades of racial terror, lynching, and segregation.
-It has been just 50 years since black people in this country were given the right to vote or to attend public schools, and even those rights have yet to be fully implemented.
-The discussion about lynching and its legacy has been sorely inadequate, and that has contributed to continuing struggle, exclusion, and discrimination.
-The Equal Justice Initiative and MASS Design Group have worked to create a memorial space that embraces truth and inspires reflection and change.
+Lynching profoundly impacted race relations in the United States, fueling mass migration out of the South and maintaining a fearful environment where racial subordination and segregation were enforced for decades.
+The discussion about lynching and its legacy has been sorely inadequate, which has contributed to ongoing struggle, exclusion, and discrimination.
+The Equal Justice Initiative documented more than 4,000 racial terror lynchings in twelve Southern states between Reconstruction and World War II, in one of the most comprehensive investigations to date.
+This work recognized the need for a memorial space that embraces this truth and inspires reflection and change.

 Please visit the Equal Justice Initiative to learn more about the project and EJI's efforts, as Bryan Stevenson says, "to confront the truth of our past."